JavierCastellD/AssessingSNOMEDEmbeddings/datasets/README.md

 ### RELATION PREDICTION
 - Dataset about predicting the possible relationship between two concepts.
-- There are 50 possible relationships.
+- There are 51 possible relationships.
 We only kept those relationships with a frequency above 0.2% in SNOMED CT.
 - The dataset is unbalanced.
 - The IS_A relation is not part of the dataset.

 ### SEMANTIC TYPE CLASSIFICATION
 - Dataset about predicting which of the semantic types the concept is related to.
-- There are 20 different semantic types.
+- There are 20 different semantic types if we filter out concepts with no relationship other than is a.
+Otherwise, there are 45 semantic types.
 - It is unbalanced towards disorder, procedure, finding, and body structure.

 ### TOP LEVEL HIERARCHY CLASSIFICATION
 - Dataset about predicting which of the top level hierarchies the concept is related to.
-- There are 11 different top level hierarchies.
+- There are 11 different top level hierarchies if we filter out concepts with no relationship other than is a.
+Otherwise, there are 18 semantic types.
 - It is unbalanced towards clinical finding and procedure.

 ### TRIPLE CLASSIFICATION